ide-workshop/ide-workshop.github.io/index.md

 by [**Dave Thomas**](https://www.davethomas.net/), CEO of Bedarra Research Labs, creator of Visual Age for Java, Eclipse, and OTI Labs!

 _In 1966, I wrote my first program using punch cards.
 Today, I watch AI assistants complete my code before I finish typing.
 The IDE has coevolved from the humble line editor and first interactive programming languages to AI-enabled programming assistants.
 Dave shares his decades of experiences as a young IDE user, and later a developer and architect of modern commercial IDEs.
 He discusses the challenges of commercial and open source IDE development.
 He provides interesting and entertaining behind-the-scenes insights into design and implementation decisions both good and bad._

+### **"AI Agents Inside the IDE: Possibilities and Practice"**

+{% include figure.html img="yaroslav.png" alt="Yaroslav Zharov" width="20%" %}

+_This talk will cover a brief introduction to AI agents and a set of advice from the practice of developing AI agents in JetBrains IDEs.
+The talk will provide a useful mind map of the area for those who want to start developing their first AI agents but don't know where to start.
+For those who have already started, the talk will provide advice from both the trenches and the literature.
+And for all of them, we hope to provide useful insight into the possibility of collaborating with JetBrains on AI agents in IDEs._

 ## Accepted papers